HirushaR/show-text-over-image/README.md

 # show-text-over-image
-this is a java script part that show text over image on without clicking
+this is a java script part that show text over image on click